 And to think, I thought it was pretty good haha!

-You may have expired items, or multiples of the same thing hiding in different areas.
+You may have expired items or multiples of the same thing hiding in different areas.
 Only keep what’s not expired and what you actually will use!

-It may seem crazy but even labeling clear containers will give all your items a “home.”
+It may seem crazy but labeling containes (even clear containers) will give all your items a “home.”
 This also makes putting things away a breeze, and everyone in the family will know where specific items go.

-4. Decant whenever possible
+4. Decant Whenever Possible

+If you can, pour items from their original packaging into your own containers.
 This makes seeing what you currently have on hand easy, and helps with overbuying or suddenly running out of something.

-6. Keep the kids items accessible
+6. Keep the Kids Items Accessible

 This is great for helping kiddos be responsible, and really nice for parents when the little ones can pour their own cereal or grab a healthy snack.

-7. Make it pretty
+7. Make It Pretty